Complex Valued Deep Operator Network (DeepONet) $[\mathcal{G}]$ for Three Dimensional Maxwell's Equations: $\mathcal{G} \in \mathbb{C}^{m \times n}$: Computational Experiments

 To demonstrate the superior performance of the complex-valued DeepONet compared to the vanilla real-valued DeepONet, we used similar architectures for both models, training them on the same 80 frequencies and testing on 21 frequencies sampled from a range of $[0.05, 0.6] \, \text{GHz}$.
 The hyperparameters for both models used in our experiments are summarized in \autoref{tab:hyperparam}.
-For the real-valued DeepONet, the real and imaginary parts of a function are trained separately and then combined into a complex number for comparison against the ground-truth data.
-The training loss histories of the two models are plotted in \autoref{fig:performance_comparison}, with the dotted line representing the real-valued DeepONet and the solid line representing the complex-valued DeepONet.
+For the real-valued DeepONet, the real and imaginary parts of a function are trained separately and then combined into a complex number for comparison against the ground-truth data. {Note that while the complex-valued DeepONet uses complex parameters (effectively doubling the real parameter count per weight), the real-valued DeepONet requires two separate networks—one for the real part and one for the imaginary part—for each field component.
+Consequently, the total number of trainable real-valued parameters is approximately the same for both architectures.} The training loss histories of the two models are plotted in \autoref{fig:performance_comparison}, with the dotted line representing the real-valued DeepONet and the solid line representing the complex-valued DeepONet.
 The loss stabilizes at around 10,000 epochs, with the complex-valued DeepONet achieving superior training loss across all components of the field.
 The final testing results are summarized in \autoref{fig:performance_comparison}, which shows that the reparametrized complex-valued DeepONet, trained using the two-step method, exhibits the best testing performance.
 The complex-valued models significantly outperform the vanilla real-valued model by decreasing the error with a factor ranging from 5-7 times.
 In terms of inference speed, the UWVF numerical solver takes 15 minutes to predict one frequency using 192 cores.
 In comparison, the complex-valued DeepONet predicts a single frequency in 1.16 seconds on a 24-core CPU or 0.10 seconds on an Nvidia Titan RTX GPU.